Huegoxaga/notes/algorithm/ml.md

 ### Text data preprocessing

-- Bag of word - It is a way to preprocess text data by using an array of count for all possible words to record the occurrence of each word in the text data.
+- Bag of word - It is a way to preprocess text data by using an array of count for all unique words to record the occurrence of each word in the text data.
+  - The list of words are ordered by its frenquent among all words in the text data.
+  - Most frenquent words are important, words that are not frenquently seen in the text are usually names, places, holiday etc.
   - Then, the data can be fed into other algorithms.
 Ex, ANNs or Native Bayes for classfication.
 - Word2Vec
+  - Word2Vec are used to predict a vector representation of a word using a model trained by a text corpus
+    - text corpus is a language resource consisting of a large and structured set of texts
   - Word2vec is a group of two-layer neural networks models that are used to produce word embeddings.
     - It can be obtained using two methods: Skip Gram or Common Bag Of Words (CBOW)
     - Word embedding is the collective name for a set of language modeling and feature learning techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors of real numbers.
     - It uses pre-trained models to convert word to vectors with several hundred dimensions.
   - Word2Vec is a text preprocessing step for downstream NLP, Sentiment analysis, named entity recognition and translation.
   - Words that are semantically similar have vectors that are closer to each other
+  - The average of vectorized words in a sentence can the be fed into logistic regression classifiers or any other models.
+- Tokenization
+  - Tokenization of raw text is a standard pre-processing step for many NLP tasks.
+For English, tokenization usually involves punctuation splitting and separation of some affixes like possessives.
+  - Other languages require more extensive token pre-processing, which is usually called segmentation.
+Some commonly used tool are shown as below: - [Stanford word segmenter](https://nlp.stanford.edu/software/segmenter.html) for Chinese and Arabic. - [Mecab](https://taku910.github.io/mecab/) for Japanese - [UETsegmenter](https://github.com/phongnt570/UETsegmenter) for Vietnamese - [Europarl](http://www.statmt.org/europarl/) for Latin, Cyrillic, Hebrew or Greek scripts - ICU tokenizer - [Click](https://arxiv.org/abs/1802.06893) to learn more
+- Text cleanup
+  - leave out all double qoutes
+  - Stop Words - are words that are not providing useful information and will be excluded from the text.
+  - Stemmer - are used to transform various forms of a word to a common one.
+Ex, different tense of a verb to the present tense.
+  - Replace all non alphapetic and numerial character to space.
+  - Use lower case for words
+- GloVe is another unsupervised learning algorithm for obtaining vector representations for words.
+  - It puts emphasis on the importance of word-word co-occurences to extract meaning rather than other techniques such as skip-gram or bag of words
+  - GloVe creates a global co-occurrence matrix by estimating the probability a given word will co-occur with other words.
+  - it proves to perform better than Word2vec in the word analogy tasks.

 ## Model Evaluation